kvasnyj/Behavioral-Cloning/README.md

 * epochs = 10

 #Result
-Totally I make 40 runs with different model architectures, different augmentations, and different hyperparameters.
+Thanks to GPU, totally I make 40 trains with different model architectures, different augmentations, and different hyperparameters.
 The final model passed track 1 and half of track 2.
 The problem with track 2 is the sharp turn to the right on the descent after the tunnel: set throttle to 0 is not enough to decrease speed value, I need a brake to pass it.